 Old Town Mill, 1650

-8 Mill Street, New London
+8 Mill Street

 DIRECTIONS: South 1 block on Eugene O'Neill Drive.
 Left & left again onto Bank Street.
 Right at end of Bank & left in front of RR Station.
 Right at second light & left at next one.
 Mill on right under bridge.
 (1 mile)